KasperskyLab/Kaspresso/wiki/02_Wrapper_over_UiAutomator.md

 In Espresso, all interaction with a `View` is processing through `ViewInteraction` that has two main methods:
 `onCheck` and `onPerform` which take `ViewAction` and `ViewAssertion` as arguments.
 Kakao was written based on this architecture.

 So, we have set a goal to write Kautomator which would be like Kakao as much as possible.
 That's why we have introduced an additional layer over UiObject2 and UiDevice and that is so similar to `ViewInteraction`.
 This layer is represented by `UiObjectInteraction` and `UiDeviceInteraction` that have two methods: `onCheck` and `onPerform` taking UiObjectAssertion and UiObjectAction or UiDeviceAssertion and UiDeviceAction as arguments.

-`UiObjectInteraction` is designed to work with concrete `View` like `ViewInteraction`. `UiDeviceInteraction` has been created because UI Automator has a feature allowing you to do some system things like a click on Home button or on hard Back button, open Quick Setttings, open Notifications and so on.
+`UiObjectInteraction` is designed to work with concrete `View` like `ViewInteraction`. `UiDeviceInteraction` has been created because UI Automator has a featureallowing you to do some system things like a click on Home button or on hard Back button, open Quick Setttings, open Notifications and so on.
 All such things are hidden by `UiSystem` class.

 So, enjoy it =)

 #### Advanced